JustinBeckwith/go-yelp/README.md

 result, err := client.DoSearch(options)
 ```

-### The business API
+### The Business API
-To directly search for a business by name, use the `getBusiness` method on the client:
+To directly search for a business by name, use the `client.GetBusiness(...)` method on the client:

 ```go
 client := yelp.CreateClient(options)